keem-sys/ZipStore/readme.md

 ********************************************
-**        Website Design README           **
+**        Ecommerce Website Design README           **
 ********************************************

-Design Choices for ZipStore
+Design Choices for ZipStore(a ecommerce website)

-In this README file, we'll walk you through the design choices made for our website ZipStore.
-These design decisions were carefully considered to create an engaging and visually appealing user experience.
+In this README file, we'll walk you through the design choices made for our ecommerce website ZipStore.

 1. **Scroll-Behavior: Smooth:**
    - `html { scroll-behavior: smooth; }`